Facts about Poland boarding schools

-Private boarding schools in Poland have some similarities with boarding schools in North America.
+Private boarding schools in Poland have some similarities with boarding schools in other countries.
 And they can be a nice fit for both international and domestic students.

 Private and non-public boarding schools in Poland, including in Warsaw, are increasing in popularity.
 This is because they have plenty of perks and are a great fit for many international and local students.

-High-level academics: Boarding schools in Poland are well-known for having excellent academics.
+High-level academics: Boarding schools in Poland, especially boarding high schools, are well-known for having excellent academics.
 They offer rigorous and challenging courses in a wide range of subjects.
 This includes core subjects, such as math, science, and the language arts, and others, such as art (visual and performing), computers, business, geography, ethics, and social studies.
 Many also offer enrichment opportunities for advanced students.

 International learning: Many boarding schools in Poland, including in Warsaw and Kraków, offer an international education.
 The International Baccalaureate (IB) program is commonly offered in these schools (for instance, in the primary, middle, or high school years).
 The IB is a world-class program, with an internationally recognized curriculum.